 Many of you know of my love for my HomeRight Finish Max paint sprayer.
 If you would have asked me to paint something with an electric paint sprayer a year ago, I would have adamantly said no. Things have changed since then.
 Last fall, I tried out a HomeRight FinishMax Paint Sprayer and fell in love.
 I thought it would be just like the other sprayers I had tried before – uneven spraying, hard to clean, and gets more paint on the floor than on the furniture.
 I was wrong about this one.
 It has totally transformed the way I paint furniture.
 It gives fine even coats and is simple to clean.
-I have used it on these navy and gold chests, this French desk makeover, this polka dot bed and much more in my furniture makeover gallery.
+I have used it on these navy and gold chests, this French desk makeover, and much more in my furniture makeover gallery.
 HomeRight has even came out with a new paint sprayer, the Finish Max Pro, and shockingly, it gives an even finer finish than the Finish Max.
 Either of them are great sprayers.
 As a bonus, when you own a Finish Max, you also get to take really goofy photos with it, such as the one pictured above.

 #5 – Rub ‘N Buff